hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

+Then if you check again the resouce quotas, you will see the quota resources are  propageted to all projects under each team namespace:

 ```shell
 $ kubectl get resourcequota -n team-caas
 NAME               AGE     REQUEST                                                                                                                 LIMIT team-caas-quota   3m39s   cpu: 0/8, memory: 0/60Gi, persistentvolumeclaims: 0/30, pods: 0/30, requests.storage: 0/60Gi, services.nodeports: 0/6

 $ kubectl get resourcequota -n caas-iac